bitjson/typescript-starter/README.md

 ### Multiple builds (`main`, `module`, and `browser`)

-The `src` of typescript-starter is compiled into three separate builds: `main`, `module`, and `browser`.
+The `src` of `typescript-starter` is compiled into three separate builds: `main`, `module`, and `browser`.
 The `main` build is [configured to use the CommonJS module system](https://github.com/bitjson/typescript-starter/blob/master/tsconfig.json#L8), while the `module` build [uses the new ES6 module system](https://github.com/bitjson/typescript-starter/blob/master/config/tsconfig.module.json).
 The browser build contains two bundles, an ES6 module (the preferred export) and a CommonJS bundle (primarily used for testing).

 Because Node.js does not yet support the ES6 module system, Node.js projects which depend on typescript-starter will follow the `main` field in [`package.json`](https://github.com/bitjson/typescript-starter/blob/master/package.json).
 Tools which support the new system (like [Rollup](https://github.com/rollup/rollup)) will follow the `module` field, giving them the ability to statically analyze typescript-starter.
 When building for the browser, newer tools follow the `browser` field, which will resolve to the browser build's ES6 module.

+### Testing

+By convention, tests in `typescript-starter` are co-located with the files they test.
+The project is configured to allow tests to be written in Typescript and your library to be imported as if it were being used by another project.
+(E.g. `import { double, power } from 'typescript-starter'`.)
+This makes tests both intuitive to write and easy to read as another form of documentation.

+Note, tests are compiled and performed on the final builds in the standard Node.js runtime (rather than an alternative like [ts-node](https://github.com/TypeStrong/ts-node)) to ensure tests pass in that environment.
+If you are using [ts-node in production](https://github.com/TypeStrong/ts-node/issues/104), you can modify this project to skip test compilation.

 ### Browser libraries